fralps/adonisjs-boilerplate/README.md

 - Grant privileges to your DB: `GRANT ALL PRIVILEGES ON DATABASE db_name TO your_user;`
 - Run `./scripts/test` to start test suites

+## Mailer in development

+- We use [Mailcatcher](https://mailcatcher.me/) through [Docker](https://hub.docker.com/r/dockage/mailcatcher) as the mailer previewer for development only
+- Run the dev script and Mailcatcher interface is available on [http://0.0.0.0:1080/](http://0.0.0.0:1080/)

 ## Tools

 - ESLint
 - Prettier
+- Mailcatcher